Cross-correlating Sunyaev-Zel'dovich and Weak Lensing Maps: Introduction

 Due to the line of sight integration inherent in the tSZ effect, the redshift evolution is completely lost which degrades the power of tSZ to distinguish different thermal histories.
 It is however possible to recover some of the information lost by cross-correlating the tSZ with external tracers \citep{SZ11,ZP01}.
 These tracers could comprise galaxy surveys with spectroscopic redshift information or dark matter distribution from weak lensing surveys in tomographic slices.
 Such cross-correlations has been studied using two-point statistics.
 We extend these results to higher order.
 Higher order statistics such as cumulants and cumulant correlators \citep{MMC99} can probe higher order cross-correlations and can in principle provide an independent probe of the bias associated with the baryonic pressure fluctuations.
 The tomographic cross-correlation statistics that we develop here can be applied to surveys with overlapping sky coverage.
 Many of the weak lensing surveys and the tSZ surveys will have overlapping sky coverage.
 For example, DES will have overlap with the SPT sky coverage and plans to measure photometric redshifts of roughly $10^8$ galaxies up to $z=1.3$.
-Tomographic cross-correlation statistics at second or higher-order can provide a more detailed picture of the evolution of the thermal history of the baryonic gas by mapping the associated pressure fluctuation.
-The results presented here are generic and can be extended to study other secondaries, such as the cross-correlation involving CMB lensing and tSZ maps.
+Tomographic cross-correlation statistics at second or higher-order can provide a more detailed picture of the evolution of the thermal history of the baryonic gas by mapping the associated pressure fluctuation. \cb{In a recent paper \citep{WHM13} has cross-correlated the CFHTLenS data with Planck tSZ maps.
+They measure a non-zero correlation between the two maps out to one degree angular separation on the sky, with an overall significance of six sigma and use the results to conclude a substantial fraction of the "missing" baryons in the universe may reside in a low density warm plasma that traces dark matter.} \cs{An internal detection of tSZ and CMB lensing cross-correlation in Planck nominal mission data has also been reported recently at $6.2$ sigma significance \citep{HS14}.}